spyder-ide/spyder/changelogs/Spyder-6.md

 ### New features

 * New installers for Windows, Linux and macOS based on Conda and Conda-forge.
-  They come up with a more robust update process and were updated to use Python 3.11.
+  They come up with a more robust update process and are based on Python 3.11.
 * Add a Debugger pane to explore the stack frame of the current debugging session.
 * Add a button to the Debugger pane to pause the current code execution and enter the debugger afterwards.
-* Add initial support to connect to remote servers through SSH and run code in them.
-This functionality can be find in the menu `Consoles > New console in remote server`.
 * Add submenu to the `Consoles` menu to start a new console for a specific Conda or Pyenv environment.
-* Add ability to refresh the open Variable Explorer viewers to reflect the current variable state.
+* Add ability to refresh the open Variable Explorer viewers to reflect the current variable value.
+* Add initial support to automatically connect to remote servers through SSH and run code in them.
+This functionality can be found in the menu `Consoles > New console in remote server`.
 * Show plots generated in the Variable Explorer or its viewers in the Plots pane.
 * Show Matplotlib backend and Python environment information in the status bar.
 * Make kernel restarts be much faster for the current interpreter.